etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository.md

 ---
-title: Publish Modules to a GitHub Repository
+title: How to Publish Modules to a GitHub Repository
 ---
 ## Overview